 Talent connecting stopcock to the inlet port of the flow array.

-Attach another 10-centimeter segment of transfer tubing to the outlet port of the flow array using the same type of hose barb adapter [1].
+Attach another segment of transfer tubing to the outlet port of the existing stopcock using the same type of hose barb adapter [1].
 Finally, secure the free ends of both transfer tubes, now designated as waste lines, into a chemical and biohazard-appropriate waste container [2].

 Talent attaching transfer tubing to the outlet port of the flow array.

-Talent placing the free ends of the transfer tubes into 50 mL conical tube and securing them.
+Talent placing the free ends of the transfer tubes into 50 mL conical tube.

-Turn the stopcock to block off the flow array inlet port [1] and flush the waste line with DPBS [2].
-Then, turn the stopcock to block off the waste line [3] and slowly wash cells with 2 milliliters of DPBS [4-TXT].
+Ensure the stopcock is blocking off the flow array inlet port [1] and flush the waste line with DPBS [2].
+Then, turn the stopcock to block off the waste line [3] and slowly wash the cells with 2 milliliters of DPBS [4-TXT].
 Videographer: Important step!

-Talent turning the stopcock to block off the flow array inlet port.
+Talent ensuring that the stopcock is blocking off the flow array inlet port.

 CU: Shot of waste lines flushed with DPBS.